-Virtual online banks are not new, but they are gaining popularity for one reason, the bank goes wherever you go.
+Virtual online banks are not new, but they are gaining popularity for one reason: they go wherever you go.

-Canadians now have the opportunity to use virtual online banks where they can bank anywhere at any time with little to no fees.
+Canadians now can use virtual online banks where they can bank anywhere at any time with little to no fees.

 A virtual online bank is a bank that does not have a brick-and-mortar building that you visit for banking needs.

-With both virtual online banks and online banks having the ability to bank online shares, it’s pros and cons.
+With both virtual and online banks able to bank online shares, it’s pros and cons.

-Most notably, users can get notifications for bill payments and debts, bank concerns and real-time usage on your mobile device.
+Most notably, users can get notifications for bill payments and debts, bank concerns and real-time usage on their mobile device.

-Virtual online banks allow the user to bank whenever and wherever they want simply by logging online or using a mobile app.
+Virtual online banks allow users to bank whenever and wherever they want simply by logging online or using a mobile app.

 Changes In The Canadian Banking Industry